Northland Capital slashes price target on Geo Group, Inc. [GEO] – find out why.

 Sponsored

-Over the last 12 months, GEO stock rose by 6.18%.
-The one-year Geo Group, Inc. stock forecast points to a potential upside of 17.1.
-The average equity rating for GEO stock is currently 1.00, trading closer to a bullish pattern in the stock market.
+The redemption price for the 2024 Senior Notes will be equal to $1,000 per $1,000 original principal amount, plus any accrued and unpaid interest up to, but excluding, the Redemption Date.
+GEO has deposited with the trustee for the 2024 Senior Notes the redemption price for the 2024 Senior Notes, using available cash on hand, and the Indenture governing the 2024 Senior Notes has been satisfied and discharged as to the 2024 Senior Notes.
+Payment of the redemption price for the 2024 Senior Notes will be made through the Depository Trust Company.

+The daily chart for GEO points out that the company has recorded 52.61% gains over the past six months.

-The market cap for the stock reached $1.52 billion, with 124.06 million shares outstanding and 119.53 million shares in the current float.
-Compared to the average trading volume of 2.42M shares, GEO stock reached a trading volume of 4676357 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.53M shares, GEO reached to a volume of 4530927 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about Geo Group, Inc. [GEO]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GEO shares is $14.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GEO stock is a recommendation set at 1.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.